 Airports are like train stations, except that in an airport you can’t say ‘fuck it, I am taking a taxi’, and if you miss your flight, you’ve no other option but to book another 20,000 Rupee flight with this time, a middle seat, and right next to the emergency door.
 So I hate flying.
 And I find it risky.

 Now, if I somehow made it on board without committing any serious mistakes, the discomfort of flying in an aeroplane is another intricate issue to deal with.

 Unless you want to bleed hopeless money, you are required to sit in the economy class, crammed in a little metal tube for hours, while staring out of a tiny window – if only the person sitting right next to it, allows you to peek through.

 And then not to forget that you’re trapped in a tiny seat with no leg room whatsoever.
-Unlike trains, a plane moreover doesn’t promise any movement, meaning you’re surely going to lose any sensation in your buttock, unless you’ve brought a super-fluffy pillow for its rescue.
+Unlike trains, a plane, moreover, doesn’t promise any movement, meaning you’re surely going to lose any sensation in your buttock unless you’ve brought a super-fluffy pillow for the rescue.

-Though buses also don’t offer much movement, but they at least make periodic stops, allowing you to stretch your body and make some contact with the real outside work.
-If, however, your plane decided to make a stop, it is even worse – because consider that a brutal 4-8 hour layover at its very least (yes, I’m talking about the transit time between connecting flights) – with high probability that it’s going to fall during the odd hours of midnight.
+Though buses also don’t offer much movement, they at least make periodic stops allowing you to stretch your body and make some contact with the real outside work.
+If, however, your plane decided to make a stop, it is even worse – because consider that a brutal 4-8 hour layover (yes, I’m talking about the transit time between connecting flights) – with high probability that it’s going to fall during the odd hours of midnight.